-Qualities of a good leader are one of the important parameters people need to develop in order to lead a successful team.
-In today’s world, whether you are running a small grocery shop with 2 to 3 employees or Deputy general manager of an R& D team or captain of a cricket team, you need strong leadership qualities to lead them to great heights.
+The qualities of a good leader are one of the important parameters people need to develop in order to lead a successful team.
+In today’s world, whether you are running a small grocery shop with 2 to 3 employees or Deputy general manager of an R& D team, or captain of a cricket team, you need strong leadership qualities to lead them to great heights.

 If we see successful companies like Tesla, the first name that comes to mind is Elon Musk.
-He transformed Tesla into top electric car manufacturers around the globe with his incredible leadership skills.
+He transformed Tesla into the top electric car manufacturer around the globe with his incredible leadership skills.
 So it is very clear that a great leader and the qualities are behind successful companies.

 So, What makes a good leader?